-- 1. We recommend that body mass or BMI should be measured and monitored in individuals receiving haemodialysis (1C). - We recommend that all individuals receiving haemodialysis maintain a BMI of between 20-2.
-30 kg/m2 (1C). - 3.
-We recommend that a multi professional approach should be taken to weight management.
-This should include the evaluation of nutritional needs along with comorbid conditions, and the promotion of physical activity and exercise supported by behaviour change techniques (2C). - 4.
-We suggest that bariatric surgery is safe and may be considered for those individuals wishing to receive a transplant for whom current BMI prevents this (2C).
+- 2.6 We recommend that regular anthropometric measurements should be taken to assess changes in body composition [1B] - 2.7 We recommend that all individuals receiving haemodialysis maintain a BMI of between 20-30 kg/m2 (1C). - 2.8 We recommend that a multi professional approach should be taken to weight management.
+This should include the evaluation of nutritional needs along with comorbid conditions, and the promotion of physical activity and exercise supported by behaviour change techniques (2C). - 2.9 We suggest that bariatric surgery is safe and may be considered for those individuals wishing to receive a transplant for whom current BMI prevents this (2C).

-2.2 Audit measure
+Audit measure

-- Regular monthly assessment of accurate body mass and BMI via appropriate methods 1. (clinical judgement can be used to identify the appropriate method). - 2.
-If available, bioelectrical impedance (preferably multi-frequency bioelectrical impedance) should be performed to assess body composition.
+1. Regular monthly assessment of accurate body mass and BMI via appropriate methods (clinical judgement can be used to identify the appropriate method).

-Data from observational studies indicate that obesity is an independent risk factor for chronic kidney disease (56, 57).
-Moreover, in the general population and in kidney transplant recipients obesity is an established risk factor for cardiovascular disease and mortality (58, 59).
-However, in the end-stage kidney disease (ESKD) population whom are receiving haemodialysis as a form of renal replacement therapy, several large observational studies (60-62) have shown that the relationship between obesity and mortality is paradoxically in the opposite direction (or J-shaped).
-That is, that higher BMI is associated with increased survival (termed the obesity paradox) (39).
-One of the first studies to describe this relationship using United States Renal Data System (USRDS) data showed that haemodialysis patients with low BMI have a significant increased chance of mortality, whereas incremental increases are associated with improved mortality risk over a 5 year follow up (61).
-A further study characterised levels of BMI in 1356 haemodialysis patients into underweight (BMI <20 kg/m2), normal weight (BMI 20 to 27.5 kg/m2), and overweight (BMI >27.5 kg/m2) (62).
-They demonstrated that compared with normal weight (BMI between 20 to 27.5 kg/m2) being underweight (< 20 kg/m2) was associated with a significantly higher chance of mortality, whilst being overweight $(>27.5 \text{ kg/m}^2)$ improved survival (62).
+Data from observational studies indicate that obesity is an independent risk factor for chronic kidney disease.^{56,57} Moreover, in the general population and in kidney transplant recipient's obesity is an established risk factor for cardiovascular disease and mortality.^{58,59} However, in the end-stage kidney disease (ESKD) population who are receiving haemodialysis as a form of renal replacement therapy, several large observational studies60-62 have shown that the relationship between obesity and mortality is paradoxically in the opposite direction.
+That is, that higher BMI is associated with increased survival (termed the obesity paradox).39 One of the first studies to describe this relationship using United States Renal Data System (USRDS) data showed that haemodialysis patients with low BMI have a significant increased chance of mortality, whereas incremental increases are associated with improved mortality risk over a 5 year follow up.61 A further study characterised levels of BMI in 1356 haemodialysis patients into underweight (BMI <20 kg/m2), normal weight (BMI 20 to 27.5 kg/m2), and overweight (BMI >27.5 kg/m2).62 They demonstrated that compared with normal weight (BMI between 20 to 27.5 kg/m2) being underweight (<20 kg/m2) was associated with a significantly higher chance of mortality, whilst being overweight (>27.5 kg/m2) improved survival.62

-This relationship was further observed in a study of 418,055 haemodialysis participants who initiated treatment between 1995 to 2000 (63).
-They reported a significant improvement in overall 2-year survival by increasing BMI (63).
-After adjustment for cardiovascular risk factors a BMI of 25 kg/m2 or greater was associated with decreased mortality compared with a BMI of 22-25 Kg/m2.
-Conversely a BMI of less than 22 kg/m2 was associated with the greatest risk of mortality (63).
-A further study of data from the Dialysis Outcomes and Practice Patterns Study (DOPPS) which included 9714 haemodialysis patients from the USA and Europe found that increasing BMI is associated with improved survival in the haemodialysis population (64).
-In agreement with previous observations (62), a BMI of below 20 kg/m2 was associated with a higher risk of mortality (64).
-Interestingly, the lowest mortality risk was reported in the BMI \ge 30 kg/m2 category (64).
-A further study of data from 54,535 haemodialysis patients in the US also reported that increasing BMI is associated with both a reduced all-cause and cardiovascular mortality in haemodialysis patients following a 2-year follow up period (65).
+This relationship was further observed in a study of 418,055 haemodialysis participants who initiated treatment between 1995 to 2000.63 They reported a significant improvement in overall 2-year survival by increasing BMI.63 After adjustment for cardiovascular risk factors a BMI of 25 kg/m2 or greater was associated with decreased mortality compared with a BMI of 22-25 Kg/m2.
+Conversely a BMI of less than 22 kg/m2 was associated with the greatest risk of mortality.63 A further study of data from the Dialysis Outcomes and Practice Patterns Study (DOPPS) which included 9714 haemodialysis patients from the USA and Europe found that increasing BMI is associated with improved survival in the haemodialysis population.64 In agreement with previous observations,62 a BMI of below 20 kg/m2 was associated with a higher risk of mortality.64 Interestingly, the lowest mortality risk was reported in the BMI \geq 30 kg/m2 category.64 A further study of data from 54,535 haemodialysis patients in the US also reported that increasing BMI is associated with both a reduced all-cause and cardiovascular mortality in haemodialysis patients following a 2-year follow up period.65